Objective, Burma!: Controversies

 Even though it was based on the exploits of Merrill's Marauders, Objective Burma was withdrawn from release in the United Kingdom after it infuriated the British public.
-Prime Minister Winston Churchill protested the Americanization of the huge and almost entirely British, Indian, and Commonwealth conflict ('1 million men').
+Prime Minister Winston Churchill protested the Americanization of the huge and almost entirely British, Indian and Commonwealth conflict ('1 million men').

-Objective, Burma!
-London 1945 premiere was remarkable: At a line in the script, (by an American, to the effect) "We should head north, I hear there might be a few brits somewhere over there" - The entire (English) audience walked out in outrage.
-It got a second release in the United Kingdom in 1952 when it was shown with an accompanying apology.
+The Objective, Burma!
+London 1945 premiere was remarkable: At a line in the script, (by an American, to the effect) "We should head north, I hear there might be a few Brits somewhere over there" - The entire (English) audience walked out in outrage.
+It got a second release in the United Kingdom in 1952, when it was shown with an accompanying apology.
 The movie was also banned in Singapore although it was seen in Burma and India.

 An editorial in The Times said: It is essential both for the enemy and the Allies to understand how it came about that the war was won ... nations should know and appreciate the efforts other countries than their own made to the common cause.

-There were also objections to Errol Flynn playing the hero as he had stayed in Hollywood during the war, unlike actors like David Niven or James Stewart.
+There were also objections to Errol Flynn playing the hero.
+He had stayed in Hollywood during the war, unlike actors David Niven or James Stewart.
 Flynn, however, had actually tried to enlist but had been declared medically unfit for military service.
 His studio suppressed the news of his medical problems to preserve his public image.